kshitijalwadhi/COP290_AudioProcessingLibrary/Subpart 1/README.md

 * ## Pooling

+    This function performs the pooling operation on the input matrix.
+This is used for subsampling.
+It takes as input the input matrix, the pooling type and the stride length.
+It returns the output matrix.

     `./main.out pooling <type> <input_file> <stride> <output_file>`

     Here in `<type>` you need to specify the pooling type.
 The available pooling types are: